johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 |    "This thing is an indication of a failed system because of this error" | 0.29 | 0.71 |  1 |
 |    "This thing is an indication of failure" | 0.34 | 0.66 |  1 |
 |    "Setting glfw error callback" | 0 | 1 |  1 |

+__Note__: A classification of 1 indicates that the corresponding log entry contains error information of some form and 0 indicates that the log entry is normal and does not require further attention.

 As can be seen in the table, the model now accurately classifies the data.
 The unseen hand generated data is also correctly classified.
 One can also see that the models probability scores have shifted and it is now more confident in its classification even on ambiguous log entries.